Subscribe to our newsletter

 • Shapwick Heath, Somerset

-• Gretna Green, Dumfries and Galloway
+• Gretna Green, Dumfries & Galloway

 LargeStarling murmuration over Shapwick Heath Nature Reserve, Somerset, UK